The Power of Paradox

 The Contrast between Spiritual Understanding and Intellectual Understanding

-Have you ever assumed that you knew the meaning of a verse of scripture only to later find that, in reality, you didn’t truly understand?
+Have you ever assumed that you knew the meaning of a verse of Scripture only to find later that, in reality, you didn’t truly understand?
 Suddenly you discover that your mental comprehension is inadequate: herein lies the subtle danger of equating intellectual knowledge with spiritual understanding.

 In the eyes of the unsaved world: “Knowledge is power” Sir Francis Bacon.
-The flesh seeks knowledge, even spiritual knowledge to empower and exalt itself.
-The desire to know, so as to be known; self-centered motive (Prov.18:1-2).
+The flesh seeks knowledge, even spiritual knowledge, to empower and exalt itself—the desire to know, so as to be known; self-centered motive (Prov.18:1-2).

-While it is true (in a sense) that perception defines reality; regarding spiritual truth human perception derived from intellectual knowledge is wholly inadequate to answer the perplexities and mysteries of spiritual realities.
+While it is true (in a sense) that perception defines reality regarding spiritual truth, human perception derived from intellectual knowledge is wholly inadequate to answer the perplexities and mysteries of spiritual realities.